cw-ec/reports_creation/README.md

 Indigenous Peoples report which requires the PDs and Indigenous Communities.xlsx file which is not one of the files produced by this tool and must be retrieved from a location TBD.

-### Report Creation

-This tool is responsible for creating the reports

-To run the reports creation tool follow the following steps:
+To run the tool please follow these steps:

 1.)
-Open the command line and use the cd command to navigate to the root folder of this directory.
+Open the cmd window (<kbd>⊞ Win</kbd> then type cmd)

 2.)
-Type a valid command to run the tool using the following formula:
-        python <tool_name.py> <path_to_workflow.json>
-    - python refers to the python environment the project requirements were installed with.
-Should this keyword not work you can replace it with the path to the python.exe file associated with your desired environment.
-    - <tool_name.py> refers to the name of the python file you want to run.
-These files can be found in this projects root folder.
-    - <path_to_workflow.json> this refers to a path to the workflow json file described in the prior section.
+Navigate to the root directory of this repository.
+The recommended path for this is c:\\reports_creation to keep the
+    path as short as possible.

 3.)
-Once the command is created hit <kbd>⏎ Enter</kbd> to run it.
+Activate the tool by creating a command using the following formula:

+    python <tool name .py> <path to workflow>

+An example of a valid command for the data download tool using a workflow file called download_workflow.json which is located in the workflows folder of this repository would look as follows:

+    python data_download.py .\\workflows\\download_workflow.json

 4.)
+Once the command is constructed hit <kbd>⏎ Enter</kbd> to run it.

-If the command was valid the tool should run.
-It should produce a series of messages to give you an indication on where it is in the process as well as a timestamp for when that process started.
+5.)
+If the command was valid the tool will run.
+While running the tool will produce a series of messages to give you an update on what is processing as well as a timestamp for when that process started.
 There are three types of messages that can appear in the console:

 - INFO: Informational messages on the current action the tool is performing
 - WARNING: Something occurred that was outside the normal parameters of the tool but did not inhibit processing.
 An example of the common warning for this tool is No data available for the specified FED.
 - ERROR: Something occurred that was significant enough to inhibit processing.

-Another method that can be used is to create a .bat file containing the above command.
-This can be used to chain several workflows together as needed.
-An example .bat file called 'example.bat' can be found in the workflows folder as a guide for creating your own custom .bat files.
+#### Outputs

+This tool creates the following outputs:

+1.)
+CSV file(s) containing data for the feds specified in the workflow.
+These are located in the data folder at the root
+    of this directory (this location cannot be changed) 2.)
+A log file containing all the messages that were printed to the cmd window.
+This serves as a record of the process and allows the user to check for errors after processing.
+This file will be located in the logs folder at the root of this repository and all log files will use this naming convention: <date_of_processing>.log with the date following the YYYY-MM-DD convention

+### Report Creation

+This tool is responsible for creating the reports and exporting them to a given directory.
+This tool should always be run after the data download tool as without data no reports will be produced.

 Each report requires certain datasets to be present in the data folder in order for the report to be produced.
-The table below shows the report and the required datasets (as csv's).
-Ensure that the data is present for the specific FED's needed as the data is only downloaded partially as per the data download tool at any one time.
+The table below shows the report and the required datasets (as a csv).
+Ensure that the data is present for the specific FED's needed as the data is  as per the data download tool at any one time.

 |               Report                | Abbreviation |          Required Datasets          |
 |:-----------------------------------:|:------------:|:-----------------------------------:|